Tips for Scholarship Seekers

 - Get to know people.
 Engage your professors, advisors, administrators and employers.

 - Start assessing and reflecting upon your credentials and goals.
 This will help you clarify your direction in life and reveal what steps you should follow to reach those goals.
 It will also help you determine which scholarships best fit your situation.

 - If it looks like you could reasonably compete, summon up the courage to go for it.
 Why should you be the person who rejects your application?
-When nothing is ventured, nothing is gained.
 And the great success of K-Staters in competing for top scholarship is a testament to the value of making the effort.